CenterForOpenScience/osf.io/README.md

 The [COS Development Docs](http://cosdev.readthedocs.org/) provide detailed information about all aspects of OSF development.
 This includes style guides, process docs, troubleshooting, and more.

+## Find an issue? or have questions?

+If you find a bug, have a technical question, or want to request a feature, please contact us at help@osf.io.
+While we occasional reply to question via other channels, contacting us at help@osf.io will ensure your feedback goes to correct person most promptly.
+If you are considering posting an issue on our Github issues page, we would suggest sending it to help@osf.io instead.